 “[…] bassist André Carvalho, whom you should get to know” - Nate Chinen in Take 5 | WBGO

-André Carvalho is a Portuguese composer and bassist whose work moves between jazz, contemporary music, and film, always driven by a search for new sonic narratives.
-His music has been described as “both in bounds and out of this world” (AllAboutJazz), and The New York Times called him a bassist “you should get to know” (Nate Chinen).
+André Carvalho is a Portuguese composer and double bassist whose work moves between jazz, contemporary music and film scoring, guided by a strong narrative impulse and a constant search for new expressive forms.
+His music has been described by All About Jazz as “both in bounds and out of this world,” while Nate Chinen of The New York Times has referred to him as a bassist “you should get to know.”

-Carvalho has performed at leading venues and festivals such as the Colors Jazz Festival (Paris), Cairo Jazz Festival, Jazz Festival Ljubljana, Blue Note (New York), Konzerthaus Berlin, and Casa da Música (Porto).
-He has collaborated with musicians including Chris Cheek, Will Vinson, and Tommy Crane, and has been recognized with the “Carlos Paredes Award” (2012), “Best Group” at the Bucharest International Jazz Competition (2011), and multiple grants from the GDA Foundation for recordings and international tours.
+Carvalho has performed extensively across Europe, the Middle East, and the United States, appearing at major venues and festivals such as the Colors Jazz Festival (Paris), Cairo Jazz Festival, Jazz Festival Ljubljana, Blue Note (New York), Konzerthaus Berlin and Centro Cultural de Belém (Lisbon).
+He has collaborated with internationally acclaimed artists including Chris Cheek, Will Vinson and Tommy Crane.
+His work has earned significant recognition, including the “Carlos Paredes Award” (2012) as a composer and “Best Group” at the Bucharest International Jazz Competition (2011).
+He has received multiple grants from the GDA Foundation and SPA supporting his recordings and international tours.

 Photo by João Hasselberg